Geoffrey Miller (psychologist): Education, career, and personal life

 Born in Cincinnati, Ohio, Miller graduated from Columbia University in 1987, where he earned a BA in biology and psychology.
-He received his PhD in cognitive psychology from Stanford University in 1993, under the guidance of Roger Shepard.
+He received his PhD in cognitive psychology from Stanford University in 1993, with Roger N. Shepard as principal adviser.

 Miller has held positions as a postdoctoral researcher in the evolutionary and adaptive systems group in the School of Cognitive and Computing Sciences at the University of Sussex (1992–94); lecturer in the department of psychology at the University of Nottingham (1995); research scientist at the Center for Adaptive Behavior and Cognition at the Max Planck Institute for Psychological Research, Munich, Germany (1995–96); and senior research fellow at the Centre for Economic Learning and Social Evolution, University College London (1996–2000).
 He has worked at the University of New Mexico since 2001, where he is associate professor.
 In 2009, he was visiting scientist at the Genetic Epidemiology Group, Queensland Institute of Medical Research, Australia.

 In 2015, in collaboration with writer Tucker Max, Miller launched The Mating Grounds, a podcast and blog offering advice about men's sexual strategies.

 Miller has an adult daughter and also helped raise two teenage stepchildren from a previous relationship.

 On November 29, 2019, he married fellow American evolutionary psychologist Diana Fleischman.
 The couple had earlier appeared together in an interview, advocating for polyamory.
 They had their first child together in the spring of 2022.

 Research

-Human cognition
+Human evolution

 Miller's 2003 book, The Mating Mind: How Sexual Choice Shaped the Evolution of Human Nature, proposes that human mate choices, courtship behavior, behavior genetics, psychometrics, and life cycle patterns support the survival value of traits related to sexual selection, such as art, morality, language, and creativity.
-According to Miller, the adaptive design features of these traits suggest that they evolved through mutual mate choice by both sexes to advertise intelligence, creativity, moral character, and heritable fitness.
-He also cites the Fisherian runaway, a model created by Ronald Fisher to explain phenomena such as the peacock's plumage as forming through a positive feedback loop through sexual selection, as well as the handicap principle.
+According to Miller, the adaptive design features of these traits suggest that they evolved through mutual mate choice by both sexes to advertise heritable fitness.